 While I was happy to stay with my old Motorola RAZR when the original iPhone was introduced, Sharon wanted to try the newest smartphone on the market.
 Therefore, I’ve always been one step behind on the upgrade chain.
 We’ve worked this out by having Sharon get the newest phone available from Apple and I get the hand-me-down after a year.

 When it was finally time for Sharon to get an iPhone XS, I was handed a one-year-old iPhone X. Quick to wipe it and load all of my apps, music and videos, I boarded our first trip with my new (slightly used) phone.

-I unpacked my Bose headphones and realized what I’m sure many of you already know, the iPhone X lacks a headphone jack.
+I unpacked my Bose headphones and realized what I’m sure many of you already know, every iPhone after the iPhone X lacks a headphone jack.

-While I knew my iPhone X was missing a headphone jack, since I needed to bring a set of headphones with a lightning connector to the gym with me for the last month, it never dawned on me to change my packing list.
+While I knew my iPhone X was missing a headphone jack, since I needed to bring a set of headphones with a lightning connector to the gym with me, it never dawned on me to change my packing list.